-Amylase production is known in some bacteria while well known in case of fungi.
+Amylase production is known in some bacteria while well known in the case of fungi.
 The ability to degrade starch is used as a criterion for the determination of amylase production by a microbe.
-In the laboratory setting, it is tested by performing starch hydrolysis test or starch test to determine the presence or absence of amylase enzyme.
+In the laboratory setting, it is tested by performing a starch hydrolysis test or starch test to determine the presence or absence of an amylase enzyme.
 The test utilizes iodine as an indicator.
-Starch in the presence of iodine produces dark blue colouration of the medium as iodine is trapped in the helical structure of starch and a yellow zone or clear zone around a colony in a blue medium indicates amylolytic activity.
-The clear zone indicates hydrolysis of starch into monosaccharides which cannot bind the iodine molecule and appear as clear zone around the bacterial growth.
-Size of the clear zone is directly proportional to the starch hydrolyzing activity of the strain under study.
+Starch in the presence of iodine produces a dark blue coloration of the medium as iodine is trapped in the helical structure of starch and a yellow zone or clear zone around a colony in a blue medium indicates amylolytic activity.
+The clear zone indicates hydrolysis of starch into monosaccharides which cannot bind the iodine molecule and appear as the clear zone around bacterial growth.
+The size of the clear zone is directly proportional to the starch hydrolyzing activity of the strain under study.

-- Using a sterile technique, make a single streak inoculation of organism to be tested into the centre of labelled plate.
+- Using a sterile technique, make a single streak inoculation of an organism to be tested into the center of the labelled plate.

-- Incubate the bacterial inoculated plates for 48 hours at 37°C.
+- Incubate the bacteria inoculated plates for 48 hours at 37°C.

 - Pour off the excess iodine.

-- Examine for the clear zone around the line of bacterial growth .
+- Examine the clear zone around the line of bacterial growth.

 Result interpretation of Starch Hydrolysis Test

-Positive test: a clear zone around the line of growth after addition of iodine solution.
+Positive test: a clear zone around the line of growth after the addition of iodine solution.

-Negative test: dark blue colouration of the medium
+Negative test: dark blue coloration of the medium

 Quality control of Starch Hydrolysis Test